The Magnificent Seven Deadly Sins

-Avarice
+1. Avarice

-The first segment, "Avarice", is written by John Esmonde and Bob Larbey.
-In this segment, a 50p coin falls down a drain and a rich man (Whitsun-Jones) orders his chauffeur (Forsyth) to retrieve it.
-A fisherman (Hudd) attempts to fish it out.
+"Avarice" is written by John Esmonde and Bob Larbey.
+In this segment, a 50p coin falls down a drain and Elsinore, a pompous rich man, orders his chauffeur Clayton to retrieve it.
+A fisherman attempts to fish it out.
 The chauffeur's efforts result only in the coin dropping farther down into the sewer.
-Other people become involved in the search, including a policewoman (Sims) and one of the workers in the sewer.
+Other people become involved in the search, including a policewoman and one of the workers in the sewer.
 In the end the rich man, seeing the sewage on the chauffeur, fires him but then falls straight into the open sewer.
 The chauffeur drops the coin in after him and after replacing the manhole cover, walks away with a purposeful stride.